 Your stock footage will now appear in the editor.
 Drag and drop your selected stock video onto the timeline in a location of your choice.
 If you drop your video in the wrong place, just drag and drop it again to the correct location on the timeline.

 Click the video to allow four editing tools to appear.
 Transform, Colour Balance, Filters and Fade In/Out.
 You can edit the length, speed, rotate, adjust the colour, add a filter and delete any audio the video may have.

 Step 6.
 Review and complete

 Once you have finished editing your video, export your project.
-Take a look our results in the video below.
+Take a look at our results in the video below.

 Stock footage for marketing ads

 Using stock footage can boost the authenticity of your advertising campaign.
-Viewers watching your ads can most likely tell if the band is inauthentic just by the video clips they choose to use.
+Viewers watching your ads can most likely tell if the brand is inauthentic just by the video clips you choose to use.
 Filtered footage can help you connect with your target audience.
 Heavily edited or manipulated footage isn’t always a great approach to go for.
 Try searching for live video, such as family, real people, everyday objects or even fireworks, so the video is appealing to your audience.